puppetlabs/pcp-specifications/pcp/versions/next/README.md

 - [Message Delivery][33] - how the fabric processes and delivers client messages
 - [Destination Report][34] - how the fabric reports the receivers of a message
 - [Error Handling][35] - error handling
+- [Delivery Authorization][36] - how the fabric reports message delivery authorization failures
-- [Message Expiration][36] - how the fabric reports expired messages
+- [Message Expiration][37] - how the fabric reports expired messages
-- [Delivery Guarantees][37] - how the fabric guarantees the delivery of messages
+- [Delivery Guarantees][38] - how the fabric guarantees the delivery of messages
-- [Message Versioning][38] - how the fabric handles message versions
+- [Message Versioning][39] - how the fabric handles message versions

 Implementations
 ----